tychoish/fun/README.md

   block until new items added.
 - In `seq`, general purpose linked list implementations, with a healthy feature set and flexible interface.
+- In `srv`, a service orchestration toolkit.

 Contributions welcome, the general goals of the project:

 - superior API ergonomics.
 - great high-level abstractions.
 - obvious and clear implementations.
+- minimal dependencies.

 Have fun!